CI/CD Workflows

 Streaming Logs

-Job output streams in real time to the pipeline detail page:
+Job output streams in real time to the workflow run detail page:

 - Each step’s output is displayed in a collapsible section.